chinedufn/skeletal-animation-system/README.md

   'right-arm-punch': [17, 20]
 }

-// Convert our joint names into their associated joint number
+// Convert our joint names into their associated joint index number
 // This number comes from collada-dae-parser
-// (or your compatible parser of choice) var upperBodyJointNums = [
+// (or your compatible parser of choice)
+// Will return an array of joint indices such as like [0, 1, 5, 6, 8]
+var upperBodyJointNums = [
 'spine', 'chest_L', 'chest_R', 'bicep_L', 'bicep_R'
 ].reduce(function (jointIndices, jointName) {